 Media and e-commerce were among the first to begin leveraging the power of the Node.js platform.
 However, Node.js has evolved, and now many industries leverage it in the battle for enhanced digital customer engagement.

 For example, the user experience of online and mobile banking is a key factor in whether customers choose and remain loyal to a bank.
 Node.js has become core to such projects.

 As Node.js has matured, it has established itself as a reliable and performant solution for building digital projects.
-Node.js offers many advantages to companies looking to innovate, with five major benefits standing out from the list.
+There are many Node.js advantages for companies looking to innovate, with the following five major benefits standing out from the list.

 5 benefits of Node.js for digital enterprise